 While they may taste good at the moment, they are quite unhealthy, may increase cramps, and more often than not the person consuming them often feels guilty for eating them.
 Here are some healthier food alternatives that you should consider adding to your diet the next time you are wondering as to what to eat on your period

 For many people, especially in Western countries, chocolate is top of the list of their best comfort food on period days (7).
 While this delicious snack will satisfy your sugar cravings, not all chocolate is good chocolate.

-Researchers recommend dark chocolate over milk chocolate not only because the former is healthier, but also because it has higher levels of magnesium.
-When you are on your period, your magnesium levels drop due to your hormones and this can lead to severe PMS symptoms including cramps.
+Researchers recommend dark chocolate over milk chocolate not only because the former has more beneficial plant compounds, but also because it has higher levels of magnesium.
+When you are on your period, your magnesium levels drop due to your hormones and this can contribute to severe PMS symptoms including cramps.

 This root is often added to food for the great flavour that it adds to meals.
 This, however, is not all that it’s good for.
 Research has shown that ginger can help with symptoms of premenstrual syndrome.

-In 2009, one study found that consuming about 1 g of ginger powder a day, had the same pain relieving effects on primary dysmenorrhea – the cramping pain in the lower abdomen that occurs just before or during menstruation, in the absence of other diseases such as endometriosis – as common painkillers such as mefenamic acid and ibuprofen (3).
+In 2009, one study found that consuming about 1 g of ginger powder a day (split into four 250 mg doses), had the same pain relieving effects on primary dysmenorrhea – the cramping pain in the lower abdomen that occurs just before or during menstruation, in the absence of other diseases such as endometriosis – as common painkillers such as mefenamic acid and ibuprofen (3).

 Ginger can be the best comfort food on your period when you add it to tea or even use it to make healthy cookies to snack on.

 You might not think of a banana as the best period comfort food but if you suffer from cramping, this simple and common fruit could be the savior that you are looking for.
 According to webmd.com, bananas are high in potassium, magnesium and calcium, three nutrients that help ease muscle cramps.